uclaacm/studio-creative-tutorials/ShaderGraph/README.md

 For example, the images to the right show two materials which both use the `Sprites/Default` shader, but one of them is set to be tinted blue while the other is untinted.

+Note: All objects which use the same material will share the same values for the parameters, even if the values are changed at runtime.
+If you want to modify these parameters at runtime separately for different objects without creating a bunch of identical materials, you can use [`MaterialPropertyBlocks`](https://docs.unity3d.com/ScriptReference/MaterialPropertyBlock.html).

 ### What can shaders do?
 At the very basic level, shaders let your game actually display things - Unity provides a plethora of built-in shaders that do just that.
 However, shaders can also be used to do much, much more!
 Here are a few images illustrating what shaders can do, with links to guides/tutorials on recreating them: